leo4amit/WireDelta-Backend/Readme.md

 * Login User who has Admin role and restrict others users to access admin panel.
 * List down the Job proposals and allow the admin user to accept and reject the job proposals.
-* Actions should be token based and token must have expiry
+* Actions should be token based and token must have expiry.
+* For demo purpose project is using in memory database and data seeder encapsulated inside project.
+* After Login a JWT token issued for the user which has expiry time and is required for further API Call.
+* Application Dashboard can be access by only admin users.

 ### Built With